 Most of the restaurants allow their servers to exchange shifts with one another as long as they can manage to work well.
 This is an excellent thing especially when you want a night off to spend with your family.
-In other jobs, you will need to take a personal day off which you have to inform your boss days before for it to be schedules.
+In other jobs, you will need to take a personal day off which you have to inform your boss days before for it to be scheduled.
 Unlike in waitressing, you can call someone up in the last minute to have him or her work your shift.

 You develop lots of patience

 Servers encounter situations that are difficult to deal with but they have to, such as angry or annoying customers.
-When you experience these situations, you will be able to learn to have patience, and just smile and work through them anyway.
+When you experience these situations, you will be able to learn to have patience and just smile and work through them anyway.

 You don’t have to take your work home

 Once your shift is done, there’s no work to take with you at home.
-You won’t have to worry about deadlines, or meetings that you need to attend to the next day.
+You won’t have to worry about deadlines or meetings that you need to attend to the next day.
 Once a day is over, it’s over and tomorrow is another day.